 Content: Over 20,000 movies and TV shows

 Extras: Original content and Amazon Prime benefits (two-day free shipping on Amazon purchases).
 Unlimited photo cloud storage.
 Access to over two million songs.
 Discounts at Whole Foods.
 Selected audiobooks from Audible for free.
 See Amazon.com for a complete list of Prime benefits.

-There are many other types of video streaming services out there.
-Some are subscription-based services by direct providers such as HBO Now or Disney Plus.
-Other services are free but come with ads, like Pluto TV and Tubi.
+There are many other types of video streaming services out there – some are free but come with ads, like Pluto TV and Tubi.
+Others are subscription-based services by direct providers such as HBO Now and Apple TV +.

 Like video streaming, there are many different music streaming services available.
 Unlike video, most of the music services offer free versions of their services, with limited options.
 To entice you to subscribe to their services, they offer specific perks that become available once subscribed.

 Like mentioned before, subscribing to Amazon Prime or YouTube Premium gives you access to both video and music streaming.
 Amazon also has a service called Amazon Music Unlimited.